 Visiting speakers are the backbone of our monthly Guild Meetings.
 The wonderful workshops they present for guild members on the Sunday following the meeting are the best deal in town!
 Our workshops are self-supporting and we depend on our members to participate to help keep the great speakers coming to our Guild.

-Workshops are held at the Livermore Library, located at 1188 S. Livermore Ave.
+June 2017, workshop will be held from noon to 4:45pm at the Livermore Library, located at 1188 S. Livermore Ave.
 Livermore, Ca. The workshop meets in the community room on far right corner of the front of the library.

 For more information, contact the Workshop Chairperson via our Contact Form or stop by the Workshop table at the Guild meeting.